Fact checkedFact Checked

 Medically reviewed by Kathy Shattler, MS, RDN

-Instead of rummaging through the refrigerator or kitchen pantry for snacks laden with fat, sugar, or are highly processed, check out some healthy alternatives.
+Instead of rummaging through the refrigerator or kitchen pantry for snacks laden with fat, sugar, or highly processed, check out some healthy alternatives.
 The following late-night snacks are great for losing weight without leaving you feeling hungry.

 1. Greek Yogurt